IBM/ibmichroot/internal/README.md

 *** =========================================== ***

 AIX uses a sightly different strategy for libssl/libcrypto shared object naming over PASE.

 PASE OPS uses precise version matching in libssl.a(libssl.so.1.0.1)/libcrypto.a(libcrypto.so.1.0.1).
 Therefore OPS demands precision compiles with products needing libssl.

 AIX uses generic version matching in libssl.a(libssl.so)/libcrypto.a(libcrypto.so).
 Therefore trust products to understand generic compiles against libssl.

-The name spaces will not overlap between AIX and OPS, therefore we may use the generic signatures libssl.a(libssl.so)/libcrypto.a(libcrypto.so) for aix toolbox rpms installed on PASE.
+These name spaces will not overlap between AIX and OPS, therefore we may use the generic signatures libssl.a(libssl.so)/libcrypto.a(libcrypto.so) for aix toolbox rpms installed on PASE.